 Green or eco-friendly funeral.

 A green funeral is an eco-friendly alternative that prioritises reducing the environmental impact of the funeral process.
-This can be achieved by using biodegradable or sustainable materials for the casket or urn, opting for a natural burial in a designated eco-friendly cemetery or forest, or choosing a cremation method that uses less energy and produces fewer emissions.
+This can be achieved in many ways, such as using biodegradable or sustainable materials for the casket or urn, choosing a natural burial in an eco-friendly cemetery or forest, or selecting a cremation method that uses less energy and produces fewer emissions.

-Some green funeral providers may also offer carbon offsetting options or plant trees in memory of the deceased.
+Some families choose creative and meaningful details, such as urns made from recycled paper and bio paints, including shell-shaped urns designed for submersion, or keepsakes like jewellery made from ashes or small biodegradable urns for scattering or interment.
+In addition, some green funeral providers may offer carbon offsetting options or plant trees in memory of the deceased.
 A green funeral can be a meaningful way for families to honour their loved ones while also being mindful of the impact on the environment.

 Green funerals are becoming increasingly popular, with 29% of seniors seeing the movement towards more eco-friendly funerals in the past five years, according to the Australian Seniors Cost of Death report.